On this page:

-Ransomware attacks can happen to any size or type of business.
-They can target anyone working online from individuals and small businesses to large companies and government organisations.
+Ransomware attacks are typically financially motivated and can happen to any size or type of business.
+Attackers can target anyone working online from individuals and small businesses to large companies and government organisations.

 The first sign of a ransomware attack is often a text file pop up or a background appearing on your screen telling you that you need to pay a ransom before you can access your desktop, your apps, or any of your files.

-Cyber attackers target systems that have open avenues for attack.
-This could be through someone clicking on a link or an attachment contained within an email, or an attacker could exploit a weakness in a network or software.
+Attackers target systems that have open avenues for attack.
+This could be through a user clicking on a link or an attachment contained within an email (phishing attack), or an attacker could exploit a weakness in a network or software.

 - Make sure you and your staff know how to spot the danger signs of phishing campaigns.